Vlahaka/Unified-framework/bh_merger.md

 Our perception of stillness is rooted in internal references.
 If the entire observable universe — galaxies, CMB, space-time itself — moves through the parent universe via the motion of the black hole that contains it, that motion becomes undetectable from within.
 This is not relativistic stillness, but containment-based perceptual isolation.

+> "Imagine we are inside a vast cave, one so completely dark that no light, no reflection, no boundary can be seen.
+In this cave, we begin to move, using our feet to walk.
+But since there is nothing to see, nothing to hear, and no point of reference, we cannot tell whether we are truly moving or standing still.
+From our perspective, we are frozen in place.
+But objectively, we are in motion.
+>
+> This is the paradox of motion without contrast, a state where existence travels, but awareness cannot register the travel because there is no structure to compare against.
+This is the state of a universe enclosed within a black hole: it can move, carried by the parent black hole through the larger universe, but it cannot perceive this motion.
+Why?
+Because there is no structure outside of it visible to the beings within.”

 ---

 ## 2. What Happens During a Collision?